ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 A classic example of a space/time tradeoff is the [lookup table]{.term}.
 A lookup table pre-stores the value of a function that would otherwise be computed each time it is needed.
-For example, 12! is the greatest value for the factorial function that can be stored in a 32-bit `int` variable.
-If you are writing a program that often computes factorials, it is likely to be much more time efficient to simply pre-compute and store the 12 values in a table.
+For example, 20! is the greatest value for the factorial function that can be stored in a 64-bit integer.
+If you are writing a program that often computes factorials, it is likely to be much more time efficient to simply pre-compute and store the 20 values in a table.
 Whenever the program needs the value of $n!$ it can simply check the lookup table.
-(If $n > 12$, the value is too large to store as an `int` variable anyway.)
+(If $n > 20$, the value is too large to store as an integer variable anyway.)
 Compared to the time required to compute factorials, it may be well worth the small amount of additional space needed to store the lookup table.